abhishish3960/Sanity-Test/README.md

 # Sanity-Test

+# Problem Statement:

+You are given a data set containing various attributes that impact the result of the sanity test when a particular file in the given directory changes and is committed to GitHub.
+Build a classification model to predict if a sanity test case will fail on the platform for a given combination of attributes when a particular file is changed.
+Enhance the model to identify the scenarios which have a very low probability of failure for the change in a particular set of files.
+Data Attributes:
+File Changed: Path of the file changed and committed in github
+Component: Code Component area to which file belongs
+Coder: Name of person coded the file change
+Tester: Name of person who tested the file change
+Category: Test category
+Sanity Name: Test name which ran on that file
+Platforms: Hardware platform on which the test was run Sanity Result: Test case result (Pass/Fail/Aborted)

+# Solution:

 A dataset containing various attributes that impact the result of the sanity test was given and when a particular file in the given directory changes and is committed to GitHub.
 A classification model was built to predict if a sanity test case will fail on the platform for a given combination of attributes when a particular file is changed.
 The model is enhanced to identify the scenarios which have a very low probability of failure for the change in a particular set of files.